Beach Guide

 Go early.
 Baby Beach gets busy, especially when cruise ships are in port.
 Arriving before 10 AM means better parking (if you're driving), more shade options, and a calmer, quieter beach.
 By midday it can feel crowded.

 Budget most of the day.
-Between the 45-minute to one-hour drive each way from Palm Beach and the time you'll want at the beach, this isn't a half-day trip โ it's a full-day commitment.
-If you're taking a taxi and arranging a pickup, tell your driver 3โ4 hours at the beach.
+The roughly one-hour drive each way from Palm Beach and the time you'll want at the beach, this isn't a half-day trip — it's a full-day commitment.
+If you're taking a taxi and arranging a pickup, tell your driver 3–4 hours at the beach.

 Which option is right for you?